Dismantling Anti-Black Racism on Campus and Beyond

 - UCI Counseling Center

-- Reporting UCI Police Misconduct Complaints (anonymous reporting available)
+- Police Misconduct Complaints via UCI Police (anonymous reporting available)

-- Mandated Reporting Requirements in case of sexual offences
+- Mandated Reporting Requirements in case of sexual offenses.

 Resources and Reading Lists